JackeyHua-SJTU/cuda-practice/note.md

 `__global__` is used for kernel function entry.
 It is run on GPU.

 `__host__` can only be run on CPU, and it is the default level of any functions/variables.
 It is usually used together with `__host__ __device__`.

+## Memory Layout
+This section introduces the layout of GPU memory hierachy.
+- Register.
+Fastest and small.
+It is automatically used by variable defined in the kernel function.
+If the register has been used up, then it will use the local memory.
+It is owned by a thread.
+- Local memory.
+Just a part of global memory.
+It is used to store the data that exceeds the ability of registers.
+Slow but private to a thread.
+- Shared memory.
+Just a part of memory on SM.
+It is private to a thread block.
+Use `__shared__` to manual allocate on shared memory.
+- Global memory.
+Slow but large.
+Can be accessed by all threads on GPU.
+Only two explicit ways to allocate on global memory.
+    - On the host side, use `cudaMalloc` to allocate a dynamic global variable.
+Need manually free the resource by `cudaFree`.
+    - On the kernel side, use `__device__` to define a global variable.
+Since it is global, then we can not have multiple same-name global variable.
+And in other files, we need to use `extern` to declare it.
+    ```C++
+    __device__ int var;

+    int main() {
+        int a = 1;
+        cudaMemcpySymbol(var, &a, sizeof(a), 0, cudaMemcpyHostToDevice);
+    }
+    ```

+- Constant memory.
+Pretty like global memory, it is defined in global region of a kernel file.
+Can be accessed by all threads on GPU.
+It is slow and not that large.
+Every SM has a constant cache, which is really fast.

+- Every SM has its own L1 and constant cache.
+SMs share the same L2 cache.

 ## CUDA Stream
 > Key concept in accelerating performance.